기본 콘텐츠로 건너뛰기

 @tram trip

 Take tram line 3T and transfer line 3B, you can round Helsinki city.
 It's the way of enjoying your benefit of Helsinki card.
+I like to take a circle line tram in the evening when all affections and museum are closed.

 I was waiting for the tram in front of the Senate Plaza station to return to my pension.
 I felt the long daytime hours in the same sky as in the early evening, even though it was past 9pm.